Ausgrid Time Of Use customers getting a raw deal

 If you’re on a Time Of Use electricity tariff in the Ausgrid network (Sydney, Central Coast or Hunter Region), chances are your retailer has been giving you a raw deal.

-That’s because almost half of retailers haven’t passed on Ausgrid’s reduced peak hour network charges for Time Of Use customers.
-If you think every Time of Use plan is based on the same hours, read on to find out which retailers are sharing the savings and which are holding them back…
+That’s because almost half of retailers haven’t passed on Ausgrid’s reduced peak hour network charges for Time Of Use customers from 2018.
+The tariff changed again on July 1 2024 – and guess what?
+Most retailers still aren’t following the new tariff hours.
+If you think every Time of Use plan has the same hours, read on to find out which retailers are sharing the savings and which are holding them back…

 Fewer peak hours, but many wouldn’t know it.